EducationShinyAppTeam/Style_Guide/README.md

       5. A button that will take the user to the next page.
       6. "Acknowledgements" (as Heading 2)
       7. A listing of acknowledgements including, coders, content writers, etc. (as a paragraph)
-      8. "References" (as Heading 3)
-      9. A listing of any external sources of code, pictures, or data used in your app that you did not create (as a paragraph)
-      10. Last Element: `div(class = "updated", "Last Update: mm/dd/yyyy by FL.")` with mm/dd/yyyy replaced with the date of the update you pushed to the server and FL replaced with your initials.
+      8. Last Element: `div(class = "updated", "Last Update: mm/dd/yyyy by FL.")` with mm/dd/yyyy replaced with the date of the update you pushed to the server and FL replaced with your initials.

     + There is no need to use boldface or colons with the section headings when you properly use Heading tags.